mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Efficiency measurements
 - [ ] Plot different tof options on the same axes, for with and without PSD
 - [ ] Energy peak must be the same as the peak energy as calculated.
 Fudge the distance to make it work (distance in sphere)
-- [ ] Send time histogram to Kutullo to convert to energy to see if it looks the same
 - [ ] Play with CFD parameters to see how that affects the time (probably shouldn't shift by 6 samples)
 - [ ] Plot L-T and L-E to see where the slope at high energies is coming from in terms of L
 - [ ] Plot with CARI7 for the balloon, at least at low altitudes to calibrate CPM to dose